scala/scala-asm/README.md

 Check that the build works correctly
   - `sbt clean update test publishLocal`
   - `for f in target/*.jar; do unzip -l $f; done`

-Push the branch to your fork, check everything
-  - `git push YOUR_REMOTE_NAME s-9.5`

 Push the branch to scala/scala-asm
   - `git push upstream-github s-9.5`